After nearly a week without a ferry, Fogo Island residents demand answers | CBC News

 The Veteran has been plagued by mechanical problems since it arrived in Newfoundland in 2015.

-Rowe said the Legionnaire ran into trouble on Monday — his morning crossing was likely one of the last of the day, he said — and has been docked ever since.
+Rowe said the Legionnaire ran into trouble on Monday — his morning crossing was likely one of the last of the day, he said.
+The ferry resumed service late in the morning on Sunday.

-The Department of Transportation and Works has set up regular flights throughout the day to get people to and from the island, but he says he can't fly with his two 100-pound dogs unless he puts them in cargo, in a kennel — and he's not willing to do that.
+When the ferry was out of service, the Department of Transportation and Works set up regular flights throughout the day to get people to and from the island.
+Rowe said he can't fly with his two 100-pound dogs unless he puts them in cargo, in a kennel — and he's not willing to do that.

 "I wouldn't treat the dogs like our Liberal government is treating the people of Fogo Island."